 Today, many students are forced to take large loans out if they want to continue their education.
-The obstacle many are faced with is not only the large number of student loans taken out but the high-interest rate attached to the loans.
+The obstacle many are faced with is not only the large number of student loans taken out but the high interest rate attached to the loans.
 The interest rate along with the amount makes the borrower feel it is almost an impossible debt to pay off.

-The good news is that student loan interest rates are being frozen or lowered.
+The good news is that federal student loan interest rates are being frozen or lowered.
 If you currently have student loan debt or you will need to take student loans out this year, you are likely wondering how you make these lower interest rates work for you.
 At PayForED, we make it our job to offer smart and efficient student loan solutions using our optimized software.
 Read on to learn more about student loans and interest rates.

 Who Does Lower Interest Rates Effect?

 Interest rates might vary from different private student loan lenders.
-Private loans have some advantages since their fees are normally lower and it can reduce the legal liability for parents considering Parent PLUS loans.
-The private student loan interest rates will depend on the borrowers and the co-signers credit score.
+Private loans have some advantages since their fees are normally much lower and it can reduce the legal liability for parents considering Parent PLUS loans.
+The private student loan interest rates will depend on the borrower’s and the co-signers credit score.

 Variable-Rate Student Loans

 New federal student loans are fixed-rate loans, meaning that the interest rate is established at the time of the loan and is the same for the entire time while in repayment.
 With private student loans, you have the option of a fixed or variable interest rate loan.
 The variable rates are normally lower especially when you compare them to the federal loan fixed rates.